featured blog image

 Using a 4-inch drywall knife, start chipping away at the popcorn to create a newly smooth surface.
 More than likely, you’ll need to use a thin skim coat of joint compound to hide knicks and damage before sanding and painting.

 While this is the most common way to get rid of a popcorn ceiling, it’s by far the messiest and most difficult.
-That being said, it can be cost effective and completed by one person.
+That being said, it can be cost-effective and completed by one person.
 Be careful removing any popcorn that was placed before 1979.
 The products used in that time often contained lead and asbestos.
-Older homes should be tested for these chemicals before any work starts.
+Older Plano homes should be tested for these chemicals before any work starts.

 Some popcorn ceilings have been repeatedly painted.
 The materials used to make the popcorn texture are porous and will soak up paint with each spray.
 If this is the case, it’s much easier to drywall over the popcorn.